If you are near Watseka or Bloomington, IL, Cincinnati, OH, or Evansville, IN March 15-17th please try to attend a concert by the

 The torn cloud, the rainbow

-now gleaming in the sky,
+now gleaming in

 and the fields enveloped